OtterKring/MIM_ImportScript_myBestPractice/MIM_Personal.md

 # My MIM/PSMA story
+last update: Dec.
+2021
 ## Who am I and why am I doing this?

-My name is Maximilian Otter, I am working as a System-Expert for Microsoft Exchange and Powershell Automation
+My name is Maximilian Otter, I am working as a System-Expert for Microsoft Exchange and Powershell Automation.

 After my finals I studied Organization and Data Processing with focus on Mainframe software development.
 I found back then that this was not the way of living I wanted to choose for myself and, after a short detour through musical theater, I started my IT career in 2000 as a classic System Administrator.
 I pursued this path for about 18 years at different companies, providing national and international user support, building networks and domain infrastructures, became self employed for a year until I got hired at my current company in 2011 at a production site.
 In 2013 I was transferred to HQ and got trained on Microsoft Exchange which led me to Powershell ... and I immediately caught fire!

-I switched from GUI to Powershell for almost everything I am doing, convinced that I could only really learn it, if I make it my day to day work tool.
+I switched from GUI to Powershell for almost everything I am doing, convinced that I could only really learn it, if I made it my day to day work tool.
 Since then Exchange and Sharepoint have moved to the cloud, Azure Automation became a thing, and (late, though) Microsoft Identity Manager found its way to us, fortunately for me and my skillset in conjunction with PSMA.

 ## My history with MIM and PSMA